mothur/mothur.github.io/_wiki/edamame.md

 considered real.
 If both sequences have a base at that position, then we require one of the bases to have a quality score 6 or more points better than the other.
-If it is less than 6 points better, then we set the consensus base to an N. Let\'s give it a shot (I\'m using 8 processors, because my computer has 8 processors, use what you\'ve got)\...
+If it is less than 6 points better, then we set the consensus base to an N. Let's give it a shot (I'm using 8 processors, because my computer has 8 processors, use what you've got)\...

     mothur > make.contigs(file=stability.files, processors=8, inputdir=data/raw, outputdir=data/mothur)

-Note that we\'ve used the inputdir option to indicate where the stability.files and fastq files are located.
+Note that we've used the inputdir option to indicate where the stability.files and fastq files are located.
 [make.contigs](make.contigs) will then output the data to data/mothur.
-As the command runs, the first thing you\'ll see is that it processes the fastq files to generate the individual fasta and qual files.
+As the command runs, the first thing you'll see is that it processes the fastq files to generate the individual fasta and qual files.
 Then it will go through each set of files and make the contigs.
 This took about 84 seconds on my computer.
 Clearly, it will take longer